Health Benefits of Food: These Options Will Surprise You!

-Over the years, some foods have gotten a bad rap for their nutritional value.
-However, you shouldn't believe everything you hear.
+Over the years, some health benefits of food have gotten a bad rap for their nutritional value.
+However, you shouldn’t believe everything you hear.
 Here are a few foods with surprising health benefits that can improve senior nutrition:

 The Centers for Disease Control and prevention found that moderate alcohol consumption – two drinks per day for a man and one for a woman – is part of a healthy lifestyle.
 The CDC study found that moderate drinking, as one of four low-risk lifestyle behaviors, actually decreased mortality by 63 percent compared to those who didn’t consume alcohol.

 While binge drinking can have damaging effects on the body, consuming wine regularly may improve senior mental health.
 According to a study in BMC Medicine, seniors who had between two and seven glasses of wine per week were less likely to suffer from depression.